Who Was J. Allen Hynek?

 Marriages and Family

 Following a first marriage that ended in 1939, Hynek in 1942 wed an undergraduate student named Miriam Curtis.
-They had four children: Scott, Joel, Paul, Ross, and Roxane.
+They had five children: Scott, Joel, Paul, Ross, and Roxane.

 Hynek died of a brain tumor at Memorial Hospital in Scottsdale, Arizona, on April 27, 1986, at age 75.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!